AliceCengal/linetracker-server/README.md

 The server backend for the Linetracker webapp.

 ### Setup
-- Set the IP address of the server in "Boot.scala"
+- Create a file in `/src/main/resources/data` with name "server_info.txt".
+Put the address of the server as the only content of this file, in the first line.
-- Set the path to the project root in the `MyServiceActor` object in "MyService.scala"
-- Put the data file "linetracker.json" in `resources/data/`
+- Put the data file "linetracker.json" in `/src/main/resources/data/`
 - In the project root, run `sbt` to get to the sbt console, and then run `compile` followed by `run`